acomarcho/init-paginator/README.md

 # init-paginator
-You can visit the live version of the project at hmif20.netlify.app.
+You can visit the live version of the project at <a href="https://hmif20.netlify.app">here</a>.

 Made with React.